jdtuck/fdasrvf_MATLAB/README.md

 1. Download zip or tar.gz of package or clone repository
 2. Run setup.m to setup paths and compile MEX functions
   NOTE: Armadillo c++ library required for bayesian code.
+3. NOTE: After setup.m, you can use setup_paths.m to set paths as needed.

 ------------------------------------------------------------------------------